 Provision for vehicle parking is important to the proper operation of the transport network.
 It is important to achieve a balance between providing specific parking areas clear of conflicts with vehicles on roads and making maximum use of roads with kerb-side parking.
-In general it is expected that individual activities will provide on-site vehicle parking to accommodate expected parking demand but that kerb-side parking will be available for short term parking in commercial and industrial areas and for overflow parking in extraordinary circumstances elsewhere.
+The provision of on-site carparking is to be optional and market driven.